iqbalyarkhan/old-website/content/2019-09-07--LinkedList.md

 ![Linked-Lists-Image](./images/linkedlists/linked-lists.png)

-In a linked list, a node is nothing but an "object" that holds some informtion for us.
+In a linked list, a node is nothing but an "object" that holds some information for us.
 That information could be an integer, string etc along with a pointer to the next node or item in the list.
 Usually the last node in the list points to nothing (denoted by arrow going into the ground!).
 There are two types of linked lists: singly linked and doubly linked.
 The image above shows a singly linked list since there is a single link between two nodes.
 In a doubly linked list, there'd be another pointer, `prev`, that would point to the previous element.
 As in, there'd be an arrow going from $1$ to $4$.

 Why study linked lists?
 Linked lists can be useful in scenarios where our data is frequently updated by inserting new nodes in arbitrary positions.
 Since our list is dynamic and we haven't limited ourselves with contiguous memory, we can easily break links between nodes, add new nodes and extend our chain.
 Thus a linked list can be used to implement other useful data structures such as **queues** and **stacks**.